tdlib/td/example/android/README.md

 If you want to update TDLib to a newer version, you need to run only the script `./build-tdlib.sh`.

 You can specify different OpenSSL version as the third parameter to the script `./build-openssl.sh`.
-By default OpenSSL 1.1.1 is used because of much smaller binary footprint then newer OpenSSL versions.
+By default OpenSSL 1.1.1 is used because of much smaller binary footprint than newer OpenSSL versions.

 You can build TDLib against shared standard C++ library by specifying "c++_shared" as the third parameter to the script `./build-tdlib.sh`.
 This can reduce total app size if you have a lot of other C++ code and want it to use the same shared library.